Key Takeaways

 ✓ Check grammar.
 Grammar is a ranking factor so make sure to double-check or use tools to help you with correct grammar.

-✓ Use keyword variation for image alt-tags
+✓ Use keyword variations for image alt tags

-✓ Rename image-files to have relevant names
+✓ Rename image files to have relevant names

-✓ Compress images using tinypng or other tools
+✓ Compress images using TinyPNG or other tools

 ✓ Add outbound links to relevant and authoritative pages

 ✓ Optimize for conversions.
-Don’t make the user think, make it easy to convert and show the way
+Don’t make the user think; make it easy to convert and show the way

-✓ Use a good cache-service
+✓ Use a good caching service

 8. Finding new content opportunities